-- 1. The Provider must follow the Medicaid claims billing process for fee-for-service providers per Medicaid Provider Manual Chapter 04 Claims Payments. - The Provider must bill claims to the DHS Fiscal Agent.
+- 1. The Provider must follow the Medicaid claims billing process for fee-for-service providers per Medicaid Provider Manual Chapter 04 Claims Payments. - 2.
+The Provider must maintain the required documentation to support all claims billed.
+See Section 3.8. - 3.
+The Provider must bill claims to the DHS Fiscal Agent.
 Refer to Appendix 3, Assistance Directory, for contact information.
 Payment for services is based on compliance with billing protocols.
-Completed supporting documentation is required as proof of delivery of services. - 3.
-Billing for Services with 15-minute Units:

-One 15-minute unit is 8 or more minutes.
+Completed supporting documentation is required as proof of delivery of services. - 4.
+Billing for Services with 15-minute Units: - One 15-minute unit is 8 or more minutes.
 To determine the number of units to bill, the Provider must aggregate the total time for the day and then round to the nearest number of 15-minute units.
-For example:

-- a.
+For example: - a.
 If a participant's day starts at 9:52 AM and ends at 10:53 AM, the Provider delivered 61 minutes of service and would bill for four (4) units. - b.
-If a participant receives services from 9:00 AM to 9:25 AM (25 minutes) and then from 3:00 PM to 3:25 PM (25 minutes) on the same day, the aggregate total would be 50 minutes, which would be rounded to three (3) units. - 4.
+If a participant receives services from 9:00 AM to 9:25 AM (25 minutes) and then from 3:00 PM to 3:25 PM (25 minutes) on the same day, the aggregate total would be 50 minutes, which would be rounded to three (3) units. - 5.
 Billing for services subject to Electronic Visit Verification (EVV) requirements: - a.
 Services subject to EVV requirements include PAB, Chore, Respite and PDN. - b.
 Prior to billing the Provider must ensure that the units on the claim, for services subject to EVV, are supported by an electronic visit that has been verified in the selected state-wide EVV system. - The start and end of each visit should accurately reflect actual service delivery time according to the ISP.
 The state-wide EVV system will automatically round up to the next billable unit if staff log in and/or out of the EVV visit greater than seven (7) minutes before and/or after the start/end of the visit. - c.
-Claims for services subject to EVV will be processed against the verified visits in the selected state-wide EVV system and will not be paid if there is not verified visit data to support the claim.
+The provider must ensure that EVV captures a correct number of units worked by the DSWs.
+For example: